Skip to content

 Trigger: product the customer requested an alert for is restocked Length: 1 email (sometimes 2) Goal: capture demand for sold-out items

 Email 1 (immediate when restocked): “It’s back” + product + “Limited stock” if true.
-Optional Email 2 (24 hours later, if no purchase): Soft nudge — “Selling fast.”
+Optional Email 2 (24 hours later, if no purchase): Soft nudge with a “Selling fast” message.

 Conversion target: 12-25% (these are highly intentional shoppers).